 Supportive measures are available regardless of whether a formal complaint is filed.
 Supportive measures are individualized services that are reasonably available, non-punitive, non-disciplinary, and not unreasonably burdensome to the other party while designed to ensure equal educational access, provide safety, or deter sexual harassment.
-For a list of potential supportive measures, please visit http://go.boarddocs.com/fl/pasco/Board.nsf/goto?open&id=C5MRZZ6FB6CE
+For a list of potential supportive measures, please visit Board Policy 2266